huyendieu8304/PRJB-KARENTAL-BE/README.md

 ## Build application
 `mvn clean package`
-Or you want to build the project for production environment `mvn clean package -DskipTests -Pprod`
+Or you want to build the project but skip testing
+`mvn clean package -DskipTests`

 ## Build docker image
+In root directory of the source code run `docker build -t huyendieu8304/karental:<tagname> .` then push the image to docker hub `docker push huyendieu8304/karental:<tagname>`
+## Run docker compose
+To run docker compose you have to :
+1. cd deploy
+2. add content file ".env" contain environment variables of the application
+3. run `docker compose down` then `docker compose up -d`